mrminhaz87/Railway-IT-OT-Demo/attack/OT_attack_case2_arpSpoofingAttack.md

 - Red Team C2 Emulation system [link of project document](https://github.com/LiuYuancheng/Python_Malwares_Repo/tree/main/src/c2Emulator)
 - Ettercap Wrapper program [link of project document](https://github.com/LiuYuancheng/Python_Malwares_Repo/tree/main/src/ettercapWrapper)

-In this study case, we envision a scenario where a red team attacker/hacker successfully implants the Packet Dropper and Mitm Tool Ettercap via an IT-Attack, such as employing a phishing email, targeting one of the maintenance computers in the SCADA supervision network.
-The attack study case will illustrate how a red team attacker, external to the railway mini cyber range, executes Ettercap to broadcast the fake ARP to one Operation HMI computer and the related PLCs, then apply the packet filter to drop the specific package (ModBus-TCP packet to port 502) to changes the Operation room one HMI program offline.
+In this study case, we envision a scenario where a red team attacker/hacker successfully implants the Packet Dropper (a wrapper program of MITM Tool Ettercap) via an IT-Network-Attack (such as employing a phishing email) which targeting one of the maintenance computers in the SCADA supervision network.
+The attack study case will illustrate how a red team attacker, external to the railway mini cyber range, executes Ettercap to broadcast the fake ARP to one HQ operation HMI computer and the related PLCs, then applying the Modbus-TCP packet filter to drop two types of specific communication data ( HMI-to-PLC-request + PCL-to-HMI-Response)  to caused  one railway Sensor-Signal-HMI in Operation-Room offline.
 This will be accomplished by utilizing the Red Team C2 system from the internet and successfully bypassing the firewall's detection mechanisms.

 The attack detailed road map is shown below :